OpenAssistant

 });

-.
-OpenAssistant also provides a pre-built chat component that you can use in your React application.
+OpenAssistant also provides a chat component [@openassistant/ui` that helps you build your AI application with an interactive chat interface quickly.

 Installation